 BYU Idaho - Online Learning

-BYU Idaho is in the process of building an innovative Online Learning environment that is revolutionary in its scope, technology, and application.
-I consider myself blessed to be a pioneer instructor in the early stages of this great endeavor.
-It is projected that by 2012, BYU-I studnets will take one out of every five courses online.
+BYU Idaho has built an innovative Online Learning environment that is revolutionary in its scope, technology, and application.
+I consider myself blessed to have been a pioneer instructor in the early stages of this great endeavor.
+Every semester I have had students in my BYU-I Online classes from various countries in Africa, the Pacific Islands, Asia - even from Mongolia and Russia.

 Grossmont College is one of two college campuses in the Grossmont-Cuyamaca Community College District within the community of El Cajon, California.The HISTORY DEPARTMENT offers an array of both survey and specialized courses geared toward helping students complete requirements for a Grossmont A.A. degree, lower division humanities/social science requirements for university transfer, or personal intellectual enrichment.
 I have taught both semesters of World History, Ancient History, and Western Civlization at Grossmont College.